vshkl/plop-example/README.md

 # Plop example

-Generate screens and components skeletone with a given name
+Generate screens and components skeletone with a given name.
+Using [plop](https://github.com/plopjs/plop).

 ## Description